00VALAK00/MRI-SwinV1-TorchLightening-LitServe/readme.md

 About 60% of the model weights has been frozen for fine-tunning and the following hyperparemeters were employed:
   - Batch size : 64
   - lr : 1e-5
-  - Number of Epochs: 20 (stopped after 9 by the earlystop callback)
+  - Number of Epochs: 20 (stopped training after 9 epochs by the earlystop callback)
   - Optimizer: adam
   -
 After training the model, the following metrics and loss values were observed on the :